LinkedIn data

 Relative AI skills penetration

-To allow for skills penetration comparisons across countries, the skills genomes are calculated and a relevant benchmark is selected (e.g. OECD or G20 average).
-A ratio is then constructed between a country’s and the benchmark’s AI skills penetrations, controlling for occupations.
+To allow for skills penetration comparisons across countries, the skills genomes are calculated and compared to the global average.
+A ratio is then constructed between a country’s AI skills penetrations and the global average, controlling for occupations.

-Note that a country’s AI penetration is benchmarked by considering only the overlapping occupations between this country and the benchmark set.
-For example, if Peru has only 2 occupations with AI skills, we calculate the benchmarks only using those two occupations.
+Note that a country’s AI penetration is benchmarked by considering only the overlapping occupations between this country and the global average set.
+For example, if Peru has only 2 occupations with AI skills, we calculate the global average using only those two occupations.

-Interpretation: A country’s relative AI skills penetration of 1.5 indicates that AI skills are 1.5 times as frequent as in the benchmark, for an overlapping set of occupations.
+Interpretation: A country’s relative AI skills penetration of 1.5 indicates that AI skills are 1.5 times as frequent as the global average, for an overlapping set of occupations.

 Relative AI skills penetration by country